For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Fine to leave on Auto, as long as shutter is set correctly for the environment.

-Higher resolution gives the pipeline more usable feature detail.
-Drop to 5.7K only if the camera or storage can't sustain 8K.
+Plenty of light means motion blur is less of a concern, so the extra resolution gives the pipeline more usable feature detail.
+Always shoot in 360 video mode.
 The raw .insv is dual-fisheye, MultiSet stitches it to equirectangular server-side.

 If you can only fix one setting indoors, fix the shutter.